 An independent publishing house.
 We publish poetry, including collections, pamphlets and the occasional anthology; fiction (including novels and collections of short stories) and non-fiction, including memoirs and travel writing.
 Visit the Valley Press website to find out more about how to submit your work.

-Arts Council England (ACE): Browse all the latest literature jobs.
+Arts Council England (ACE): Visit ACE to search for the latest literature jobs.